• Post a Project

 Your clients aren’t trying to put off sending content.
 They’re simply busy and forget.
 In order to keep things moving smoothly, you need to systematically remind them to provide the right information.

-I recommend “time blocking” – setting aside an hour each week to check in with clients and remind them of what you need from them next.
+A great recommendation is “time blocking” – setting aside an hour each week to check in with clients and remind them of what you need from them next.
 You can also use this time to provide project updates to give the client peace of mind.

 We’ll also get into some automated email options below.